kompics/kompact/docs/src/distributed/serialisation.md

     /// Serialises this object (`self`) into `buf` fn serialise(&self, buf: &mut dyn BufMut) -> Result<(), SerError>;

-    // TODO serialise owned...may need to rename some things here

     /// Try move this object onto the heap for reflection, instead of serialising fn local(self: Box<Self>) -> Result<Box<dyn Any + Send>, Box<dyn Serialisable>>;
 }